top of page

 • The Survey is Free of Charge to Schools.

-• Funding is provided by the Schaefer Institute.
+• Funding is provided by the Schaefer Institute, Individuals and Corporate Sponsors.

 • Schools may e-mail us at bob@schaeferinstitute.org to request a template of the survey for their own printing or duplicating use.

-• Upon completion of the survey, participating schools may return the surveys to the Foundation at the address listed on the Home Page of this website.
+• Upon completion of the survey, participating schools may return the surveys to the Institute at the address listed below to be analyzed.

 School Report